legendu-net/blog/en/content/2015/05/ipython-is-the-best-shell/ipython-is-the-best-shell.markdown

     can be mixed with Python code in IPython!!
     This makes things very convenient sometimes.

-2. Python variables can used in a shell command like an environment variable.
+3. Python variables can used in a shell command.
     For example,
-	if there is a Python named `pkg` which refers to a local package file, then you can use `!cp $pkg ~` to copy it to the home directory.
+	if there is a Python variable named `pkg` which refers to a local package file, then you can use `!cp $pkg ~` to copy it to the home directory.
 	Another even more general approach is to use the curly braces which accepts an arbitrary Python expresion.
 	Still,
-	let's assume that `pkg` is a Python variable which refers to a local package file but in relative path w.r.t. `/tmp`.
+	let's assume that `pkg` is a Python variable which refers to a local package file but it is a relative path w.r.t. `/tmp`.
 	You can copy it to the home directory using the following command.

         :::bash
-		!cp {os.path.join('/tmp', pkg)} ~
+		!cp {Path("tmp") / pkg} ~

     And also,
     Python variables can be accessed in the first line